deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Guess breaking the ships up generates a lotta waste heat…” Jamie mused.

-Garaaf duck-nodded, “Especially when they melt stuff down.
+Garaaf duck-nodded.
+“Especially when they melt stuff down.
 Just getting close enough to see *that* nearly cost me the rest of my face… There’s your ship!”

 “Ray.
 Berry.”
 Spears communicated his meaning by tone of voice alone, and the three of them picked up the pace, hustling up to their stolen ride’s ramp with their rifles up and ready.